FatherOfTwo123/Draven-AIR/README.md

 - Direct AIR mode needs Node.js.
 - Helper scripts may download local tools into `%USERPROFILE%\tools` on first run.
-- The direct AIR launcher is tailored to the 4.20 client layout.
+- The direct AIR launcher is tailored to the season 4 client layout.